-Approximately fifty-nine students, both men and women, are admitted to the first year class.
+Approximately seventy-five students, both men and women, are admitted to the first-year class.

-As admission to the School of Medicine is competitive, students will be selected on the basis of the quality of their college work and the general fitness of the applicant for the successful study of medicine.
+As admission to the School of Medicine is competitive, students will be selected on the basis of the quality of their college work and general fitness for the successful study of medicine.

-Decisions regarding an invitation to study at the Medical School at Vanderbilt are made by the Admissions Committee and are based upon an evaluation of the applicant's ability, preparation, motivation, and suitability to function at Vanderbilt as a medical student and thereafter as a physician in general practice, in one of the specialties, in research medicine, or in other endeavors based upon the M.D. degree.
+Decisions regarding an invitation to study at the Vanderbilt School of Medicine are made by the Admissions Committee and are based upon an evaluation of the applicant's ability, preparation, motivation, and suitability to function at Vanderbilt as a medical student and thereafter as a physician in general practice, in one of the specialties, in research medicine, or in other endeavors based upon the M.D. degree.
 These decisions are made independent of race, sex, religious preference, or state of residence.